 Each investigation must answer several questions, including:

-- Did the event meet a statutory definition of maltreatment (abuse, neglect or financial exploitation)?
+- Did the incident meet a statutory definition of maltreatment (abuse, neglect or financial exploitation)?

-- If maltreatment occurred, was an individual or the facility responsible?
+- If maltreatment occurred, was an individual and/or the facility responsible?

-- Was any determined maltreatment recurring or serious?
+- If an individual was responsible, was the maltreatment recurring or serious?

-The results and determinations of these investigations are subject to appeal.
+The results and determinations of investigations are subject to appeal.

 Serious or recurring maltreatment

-An individual responsible for maltreatment that is serious or recurring is disqualified from positions that allow direct contact with or access to people who receive services from programs, organizations, and/or agencies that are required to have individuals complete a background study by the Department of Human Services as listed in Minnesota Statutes, section 245C.03.
+A staff person who is responsible for maltreatment that is serious or recurring is disqualified from positions that allow direct contact with or access to people who receive services from programs, organizations, and/or agencies that are required to have individuals complete a background study by the Department of Human Services as listed in Minnesota Statutes, section 245C.03.